Jaclo Faucets Review & Rating Updated: May 24, 2025

 Physical vapor deposition (PVD)

 If you have a choice, a PVD finish is the finish to get.
-They are, nearly indestructible.
+It is, nearly indestructible.

 The finishes are applied in a vacuum chamber loaded with unfinished faucet parts.
 All the air is replaced with a carefully calculated mix of inert and reactive gases.